Emotional Support Animal Accommodations

 Step 1 - Forms

-Forms: Students must FIRST complete a Student Disability Services Registration Form in order to be registered with our office.
-If you previously registered with the Office of Student Disability Services for other types of accommodations (Testing, Parking, etc.), it is NOT necessary to register again.
+Students must FIRST complete a Student Disability Services Registration Form in order to be registered with our office.
+If you have previously registered with SDS, but did not have an ESA accommodation, a new SDS Registration Form must be submitted.

-Students will also be expected to complete an Emotional Support Animal Policy Form.
-This form, like the Application for Emotional Support Animal below, must be completed at the beginning of each academic year.
+Students must also complete an Emotional Support Animal Policy Form.
+This form must be completed/updated at the beginning of each academic year.

 Step 2 - Documentation

-Complete and submit the Application for an Emotional Support Animal to the Office of Student Disability Services:
+Complete and submit the Application for an Emotional Support Animal to the Office of Student Disability Services.
+This form consists of two sections (see below).

 Step 3 - In-Take Appointment

-After the Forms/Documentation have been received, the student requesting to bring an emotional support animal to campus is required to meet with the Director of the Office of Student Disability Services.
-This appointment can either be in-person or on Zoom, depending on the student's preference.
+Our office will contact the student to schedule an appointment to meet with the Director of Student Disability Services after the Forms/Documentation have been received.
+This appointment is required, and can either be in-person or on Zoom, depending on the student's preference.
 The student can contact our Main office line at 270-809-2018 or our Accommodations Specialist, Zebreina Patterson, at 270-809-6942.

 Step 5 - Picture of Your Emotional Support Animal